mshafer1/AHK-generator/README.md

 * Remove rows by clicking the "x" button on the right

-* Click submit to download generated AHK code (page will reload with different URL)
+* Click submit to reload page and generate code. (download will be available once reloded)

 * Share/save configuration by sending URL